Harrison Minturn

-Harrison James Minturn (born 26 December 2003) is an English professional footballer who plays as a defender for Chippenham Town on loan from club Swindon Town.
+Harrison James Minturn (born 26 December 2003) is an English professional footballer who plays as a defender for club Bath City.

 Career

+Swindon Town

 Minturn started his career with Swindon Town, making his first-team debut in November 2021 during an EFL Trophy group-stage tie against Newport County, playing the full 90 minutes in the 1–0 victory.

 In early 2022, Minturn joined Chippenham Town on loan but was recalled in March.
 Later that month Minturn signed his first professional contract with Swindon.
 In September 2022, Minturn joined National League North club Gloucester City on a one-month loan deal.
 Following the end of this loan spell, Minturn returned for a second loan spell at Chippenham Town.
 In December 2022, Minturn returned to Swindon and was on the bench for their 1-0 league win at Barrow.
 He made his league debut for Swindon as a substitute in a 3-3 draw with Gillingham in January 2023.

 In August 2025, Minturn returned to National League South club Chippenham Town on a one-month loan deal.
+Just two games into this loan spell, he suffered a ruptured anterior cruciate ligament, undergoing surgery that would rule him out until the end of the season.

+With his contract having expired at the end of the 2025–26 season, Minturn was invited back to join the club for pre-season, however he did not return to the club.

+Bath City

+On 7 August 2026, Minturn joined Southern League Premier Division South club Bath City.